AnaMltk/Todo/CONTRIBUTING.md

 ## Installing the project

 Clone the repository https://github.com/AnaMltk/Todo.git.
-For the detailde installation instructions as well as requirements please refer to readme.
+For the detailed installation instructions as well as requirements please refer to [README](./README.md).

 ## Code style Guidelines